Intravenous (IV) Ketamine Therapy

 The patient’s experience with an intravenous medication used in psychiatry relies not only on the chemical composition of the compound, but also is affected by the experience and skill of the clinician administering it.
 One of the reasons that we began using IV ketamine was that, as a board-certified anesthesiologist (Dr. Jessica) and psychiatrist (Dr. Jake), respectively, we knew that we could do so safely and effectively.

-Dr. Jessica developed the protocols that are used to deliver ketamine treatment in the safest and most effective way.
+Dr. Jessica developed the protocols that we use to deliver ketamine treatment in the safest and most effective way.
 With diverse experience (she began her career as a nurse), and a caring presence, she administers ketamine infusions for depression and other psychiatric conditions if/as appropriate.

-Dr. Jake ensures that only appropriate patients receive this treatment, at optimal intervals.
+Dr. Jake ensures that only appropriate patients receive this treatment, at optimal intervals in our office.

 A recent landmark study, published in the American Journal of Psychiatry, discusses IV ketamine infusion protocols for treatment-resistant depression.

 The cited research was the first study to specifically test maintenance protocols.
-This study supports the protocols that Pacific Psych uses, and the modifications that we continue to make as new research becomes available, to ensure treatment that is evidence-based and safe.
+This study supports the protocols that Pacific Psych uses.
+We also monitor new research as it is published, or presented, to ensure treatment that is evidence-based and safe.

 Psychiatric Consultation Fee